 Calderisi quotes a conservative Québec City radio personality: “Each day, the Québec State collapses a little bit more before our eyes, like the Ville-Marie tunnel that runs under the centre of Montréal.
 Out of shape and out of breath, it seems to be reaching the end of a cycle, with one of the heaviest debt loads in the Western world, one boy out of three dropping out of high school, an average 20-hour wait in what are still called ‘emergency’ wards, a pension system that is running out of money, bureaucratic and trade union practices that are preventing any kind of development, public infrastructure in disrepair, etcetera.”

-The provincial debt is 49 percent of GDP, a rate equivalent to the Ivory Coast.
+The provincial debt ratio to GDP is equivalent to the Ivory Coast.
 The tax system is so dysfunctional forty percent pay no income tax at all.
 Population growth is so stagnant a million people have left since 1972, and Québec will rate among the grayest provinces by 2040.
 Calderisi quotes then-Premier Lucien Bouchard’s account of a secret meeting with Standard & Poor’s bond raters in 1996: “I asked them to give us another chance…They answered that Québec had been going its own way for 40 years and the results were hardly brilliant.”